Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is excellent, with residents typically located 192 meters from the nearest stop.
-Service frequency averages 51 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+On average, there are 51 trips per day across all routes, translating to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport